iam-py-test/my_filters_001/archive/readme.md

 List of filters:
 - Slickdeals Smarter Shopping (from https://slickdeals.net/attachment/extension/allowlist.txt)
 - allowlisting.txt
 Also known as SIAllowlist, this is the allowlist used by Samsung's rebranded ABP for their Samsung Internet for Windows browser.
+This only existed in the beta version, and was removed from the full release.
+- AdAway Blocking Hosts File for Japan.txt
+Recovered from [a Wayback Machine archive from 2020](http://web.archive.org/web/20201024072754/https://sites.google.com/site/logroid/files/hosts.txt?attredirects=0).
+See also [this Mastodon post](https://infosec.exchange/@iampytest1/116404218944927369)